r2dbc/r2dbc.github.io/z003-drivers.md

 # Service Provider Interface (SPI)

+R2DBC defines an SPI all data store drivers must implement.

+* [r2dbc-spi](https://github.com/r2dbc/r2dbc-spi) - set of interfaces defining the SPI for R2DBC.
+* [r2dbc-spi-test](https://github.com/r2dbc/r2dbc-spi/tree/master/r2dbc-spi-test) - a **Technology Compatibility Kit (TCK)** contained within the SPI repository for verifying your driver's implementation.

+One noticeable difference between R2DBC and JDBC is that JDBC is aimed at both driver writers as well as application developers.
+Drivers and applications operate on different levels, making this one-size-fits-all less than ideal.

+R2DBC's SPI is deliberately designed to be as small as possible while still capturing critical features for ANY relational data store.
+This means that data store specific extensions are not targeted by the SPI.

+And to ease implementation, a test interface, a veritable TCK, is provided to ensure you are fully operational.

+# Existing Drivers

+R2DBC drivers implements the SPI listed above.
+The ones currently supported include:

+* [r2dbc-postgres](https://github.com/r2dbc/r2dbc-postgresql) - driver implemented for PostgreSQL.
+* [r2dbc-h2](https://github.com/r2dbc/r2dbc-h2) - driver implemented for H2 as a test database.

+# Coding your own driver

 R2DBC has a clearly defined **SPI** you must implement to host a solution for your data store.
 To build an implementation, add the following artifact to your build:

 * Group: **io.r2dbc**